cosmos/ibc/spec/core/ics-033-multi-hop/README.md

-        consensusHeight := GetClientStateHeight(currentChain, previousChain.ClientID) // height of previous chain client state on current chain proofHeight := GetClientStateHeight(nextChain, currentChain.ClientID)         // height of current chain state on next chain
+        consensusHeight := GetClientStateHeight(currentChain, previousChain.ClientID) // height of previous chain client state on current chain proofHeight := GetClientStateHeight(nextChain, currentChain.ClientID)         // height of current chain state on next chain abortTransactionUnless(consensusHeight >= proofHeight) // ensure that nextChain's client state is update to date

         // consensus state of previous chain on current chain at consensusHeight which is the height of previous chain client state on current chain consensusState := GetConsensusState(currentChain, previousChain.ClientID, consensusHeight)